GoraNetwork/doc/app_specific_oracle.rst

   }

-For complete working examples demonstrating uses of Gora ASO, please see this repository.
+For complete working examples demonstrating uses of Gora ASO, please see the examples repository.

-TODO: link to examples repo/dir
+TODO:

- - ASO Solidity examples (to be written)
+ - ASO Solidity examples (to be written) and update link above

 ****************
 Executor oracles